 Insights and Watch Competitors

-Make the most of the data that Facebook Insights provides
+Make the most of the analytics data that Facebook Insights provides

 about your audience for targeting and marketing.
-Here is a short list:
+Here's a short list:

-Posts reach for both organic and paid strategy.
+- Posts reach for both organic and paid strategies

 There are also other statistics that you can